Brady Quinn: Miami Dolphins

 Quinn had initially not planned to play during the 2014 season and signed on to be a rotating color commentator for the NFL on Fox, but his contract featured a clause that allowed him to leave to play in the NFL.
 Quinn signed with the Miami Dolphins on August 11, 2014, just a few days after signing his television contract.
-The Dolphins released Quinn on August 26, 2014.
+The Dolphins released Quinn on August 26, as a part of roster cuts ahead of the regular season.

 2015 NFL Veteran Combine

 After not playing football for a year, Quinn participated in the first NFL Veteran Combine in 2015.